Doxuno

 COMPELLED DISCLOSURE

-If the Receiving Party is compelled by applicable law, regulation, legal process, or valid order of a court or governmental authority to disclose any Confidential Information of the Disclosing Party, the Receiving Party shall: (a) provide the Disclosing Party with prompt written notice of such requirement prior to any disclosure (to the extent legally permitted) so that the Disclosing Party may seek a protective order, confidential treatment, or other appropriate remedy; (b) cooperate reasonably with the Disclosing Party, at the Disclosing Party's expense, in any effort to resist, limit, or narrow the scope of the required disclosure; and (c) disclose only that portion of the Confidential Information that is legally required to be disclosed, taking all reasonable steps to preserve the confidentiality of the remaining Confidential Information.
-Any Confidential Information disclosed pursuant to a legal compulsion shall retain its confidential character for all other purposes under this Agreement.
+If a Receiving Party is compelled by applicable law, regulation, legal process, or valid order of a court or governmental authority to disclose any Confidential Information of the Disclosing Party, the Receiving Party shall: (a) provide the Disclosing Party with prompt written notice of such requirement prior to any disclosure (to the extent legally permitted) so that the Disclosing Party may seek a protective order, confidential treatment, or other appropriate remedy; (b) cooperate reasonably with the Disclosing Party, at the Disclosing Party's expense, in any effort to resist or limit the required disclosure; and (c) disclose only that portion of the Confidential Information that is legally required to be disclosed.

 6.